-The College believes every student deserves an opportunity for success in their education, and welcomes all students, inclusive of any race, ethnicity, creed, color, sex, gender, citizenship status, national origin, age, marital status, religious preference, the presence of any sensory, mental, or physical disability, reliance on public assistance, sexual orientation, veteran status, political opinions or affiliations, or genetic information under any of its programs, activities, and services.
+The College believes every student deserves an opportunity for success in their education, and welcomes all students, inclusive of age, disability, color, gender identity, gender expression, genetic information, national origin, race, religion, sex, sexual orientation, and veteran/military status.

 The Bellingham Technical College Board of Trustees recognizes the importance of these as essential elements of a healthy campus community, supports efforts to achieve their ends, and acknowledges that this commitment to diversity applies to employees, students, and guests of Bellingham Technical College.